-Lundin Gold, headquartered in Vancouver, Canada, owns the Fruta del Norte gold mine ("Fruta del Norte" or the "Mine") in southeast Ecuador.
+Lundin Gold, headquartered in Vancouver, Canada, owns 30 metallic mineral concessions and three materials concessions covering an area of approximately 64,786 hectares in southeast Ecuador, including the Fruta del Norte gold mine ("Fruta del Norte" or the "FDN").
+Fruta del Norte is comprised of seven concessions covering an area of approximately 5,566 hectares and is located approximately 140 km east-northeast of the City of Loja.
 Fruta del Norte is one of the highest-grade gold mines in production in the world today.

-The Company's board and management team have extensive expertise in mine operations and have advanced Fruta del Norte through its development, construction and to its first gold production in the fourth quarter of 2019 and commercial production in the first quarter of this year.
-Following three months of suspension of operations in response to the COVID-19 pandemic, the Company announced the re-start of operations in early July.
-Gold production for the second half of the year is forecasted in the range of 150,000 to 170,000 ounces ("oz").
+The Company's board and management team have extensive expertise in mine operations and have advanced Fruta del Norte through its development, construction and achieved commercial production in the first quarter of this year.
+Following three months of suspension of operations due to the COVID-19 pandemic, the Company announced the restart of operations in early July.
+Gold production for 2020 is forecasted in the range of 200,000 to 220,000 ounces ("oz").